Master of Science in Physician Assistant M.S.

 5. Due to the time commitment of the program, particularly in the professional phase of the curriculum, outside employment is strongly discouraged.

 6. Each phase of the program is considered a prerequisite to the next phase and must be satisfactorily completed prior to advancement.
-In the professional phase, each semester is considered a prerequisite to the next and must be satisfactorily completed prior to advancement.
+Each semester is considered a prerequisite to the next and must be satisfactorily completed prior to advancement.

 7. Students enrolled in the PA department are expected to demonstrate high standards of personal behavior and professional conduct in all academic and clinical environments.